 Restricting sugar intake

 Your body uses natural and added sugars in the same way.
-However, compared to foods with added sugars, foods with natural sugars, such as fruit and milk, have more healthy nutrients like fibre, vitamins and minerals.
+But natural sugars (such as fruit and milk) have more healthy nutrients like fibre, vitamins and minerals.
 Foods with added sugars are often low in nutrient content, but high in energy.
 To lower your intake of added sugar, consider the following:

 - Choose minimally processed foods, as these foods will contain less added sugar.

 - Read food labels to help you choose foods with less added sugars.
 Look under “Carbohydrates” and find the amount of sugar (in grams) in one serving of the food.
 This value includes both natural and added sugars.
 Compare products and choose the one with less sugar.
-Make sure the servings sizes of the foods you’re comparing are the same.
+Make sure the serving sizes of the foods you’re comparing are the same.
+Here’s how to read food labels easily.

-- Take care of ‘natural’ sweeteners such as honey, agave and maple syrup – they are not healthier than other types of added sugar and have a similar energy content.
+- Be careful of ‘natural’ sweeteners such as honey, agave and maple syrup.
+They are not healthier than other types of added sugar and have a similar energy content.

 You may consider sugar substitutes like aspartame, sucralose, or stevia as a way of eating less added sugars.
-Although sugar substitutes are one way to decrease added sugars, not all foods that are sweetened with sugar substitutes are healthy or low in calories.
+Sugar substitutes are one way to decrease added sugars, but not all foods sweetened with sugar substitutes are healthy.
+We outlined every kind of sugar substitute, take a look here: A Diabetic’s Guide to Sweeteners.

 The importance of fibre